Buyer - Be Aware - You need to do your own Due Diligence

 1. Hire a Professional Home Inspector

-A licensed home inspector will evaluate the property’s condition, checking everything from the roof to the foundation.
-They’ll look for things like:
+A licensed home inspector will evaluate the property’s condition, checking the condition of systems in the home like the roof, windows, HVAC and the foundation.
+They look for things like:

 • Structural damage